econ-ark/HARK/Documentation/contributing/CONTRIBUTING.md

 Thank you for considering contributing to Econ-ARK!
 We're a young project with a small but committed community that's hoping to grow while maintaining our friendly and responsive culture.
 Whether you're an economist or a technologist, a writer or a coder, an undergrad or a full professor, a professional or a hobbyist, there's a place for you in the Econ-ARK community.

 We're still creating our contribution infrastructure, so this document is a work in progress.
-If you have any questions please feel free to @ or otherwise reach out project manager [Shauna](https://github.com/shaunagm), or lead developers [Chris](https://github.com/llorracc) and [Matt](https://github.com/mnwhite).
+If you have any questions please feel free to @ or otherwise reach out to project leaders [Chris](https://github.com/llorracc) and [Matt](https://github.com/mnwhite).
 If you prefer to connect through email, you can send it to __econ-ark at jhuecon dot org__.
+We also have a [Gitter chat room](https://gitter.im/econ-ark/community) you are welcome to meet us in.

 ## How to Contribute